Housebreaking a Puppy? 7 Tips From a Trainer

 probably one of the first tasks on your list.

-the house is wrong.
+Unfortunately, puppies aren’t born knowing that eliminating inside the house is wrong.
 It looks like a safe and convenient place to them!
 The key is to have patience and understand that each puppy picks up on the housebreaking process at his or her own pace.

 Check out the slideshow for 7 trainer-approved tips that can help make the training process easier on both of you.